alchemycodelab/adv-fullstack-base/README.md

 # Base!

-This engineer left the template readme in place, and did not document their project with a simple readme.
+This is a readme template!
+This should be swapped out with some documentation about the application itself.

-## Recommended for Forks
+## Recommended First Repo Steps

 For forks of this repository, it's recommended to move this file aside (suggested to a `base.md`) and flesh out your own `README.md`.
 All repositories